Ok, thanks.

 Anyone running with a cold air inatke?
 What do you guys think about that?

----------- Post added at 06:51 PM ---------- Previous post was at 06:50 PM ---------- Whats the diference between a short ram intake and a cold air intake? |
+---------- Post added at 06:51 PM ---------- Previous post was at 06:50 PM ----------

 I have a custom short ram similar to the hps intake.
 The difference is the cold air set ups run into the fender and usually the filters sit behind the bumper.
 Short ram intake sit visable in the engine bay, easier to install, and are better for low to mid range power gains.
 Cold air intakes due to the longer intake tract offer higher gains because of colder denser air but gains are not felt til higher in the rpm range.